albatros69/monit-pi/README.md

 the need to modify the look and shape of the graphics, you should look into the ./www/monit.inc.php.

+You will have to adapt the number of CPUs of your platform in ./monit/def_metrics.py (beginning of the file) and ./www/monit.inc.php (end of the file).
 To deactivate one particular monitoring, you just have to comment the according definitions in ./monit/def_metrics.py (to disable the monitoring) and in ./www/monit.inc.php (to remove the graph).
 You can obviously add metrics by editing the same files, but don't forget to add the necessary definitions in ./monit/def_rrds.py to specify the characteristics of the RRD database!

 If you need help or insights about RRD, a good starting point but also references can be found here: http://oss.oetiker.ch/rrdtool/doc/index.en.html